Boredbone/RestoreWindowPlace/README.md

     public App()
     {
-        // Set a name of config file
-        this.WindowPlace = new WindowPlace("placement.config");
+        // Set the name or path of the config file this.WindowPlace = new WindowPlace("placement.config");

+        // Select the behavior when window is snapped
+        //  (true: Save snapped position, false(default): Save original position before snapped) this.WindowPlace.IsSavingSnappedPositionEnabled = true;
     }

     protected override void OnExit(ExitEventArgs e)